Qingshanqiao, Xiangtan

+Bronze Ding, unearthed in Huangcai Town of Ningxiang, Hunan in 1962.
+Bronze Jue, unearthed in Qingshanqiao Town of Xiangtan, Hunan in 1981.
+Hunan Museum.

 Qingshanqiao (青山桥镇 (青山橋鎮, Qīngshānqiáo Zhèn)) is a rural town in Xiangtan County, Hunan Province, China.
 It is surrounded by Heye Town to the west, Fenshui Township to the north, Paitou Township and Longkou Township to the east, and Changqing Township to the south.
 As of the 2006 census it had a population of 46,788 and an area of 109.37 km2.

 Administrative divisions

 The town is divided into 40 villages and 1 community: